PuzzleTechHub/myus/README.md

 You will also need to set up the Postgresql database for the code using Heroku's PostgresSQL add-on.
 First [install the add-on](https://elements.heroku.com/addons/heroku-postgresql) then [set it up](https://devcenter.heroku.com/articles/heroku-postgresql) to attach your app to the Postgres.
 Now you can look at `Heroku - Dashboard - Resources - Add Ons` to look at the app on Heroku, and copy the URI given from Postgres add-on for your `DATABASE_URL`.

 **Make sure to `heroku config:set SECRET_KEY="YOUR_SECRET_KEY_HERE"`** to a securely generated long random string.
 Your app may still run if you don't do this step, but it will be insecure!
-Do the smae for everything defined in `.env`
+Do the same for everything defined in `.env`

 In theory, if you now visit `yourappname.herokuapp.com` you should see the properly styled front page of the website.
 (Heroku will automatically run `collectstatic` for you.)